 Method to produce Table 12: Proportions of men and women who had ever married by certain ages

-For 2014 marriages data onwards, first marriages include people entering into a marriage with either an opposite sex or a same sex partner.
-Same sex couples converting their civil partnership into a marriage will be included with people forming their first marriage because previous marital status is unknown; therefore within this table we are assuming a previous marital status (before civil partnership) of single.
+For 2014 marriages data onwards, first marriages include people entering into a marriage with either an opposite-sex or a same-sex partner.
+For these cohort analyses, same-sex couples converting their civil partnership into a marriage will be included with people forming their first marriage because previous marital status is unknown; therefore, within this table we are assuming a previous marital status (before civil partnership) of single.

 Method to produce Table 13: Proportions of men and women who had ever remarried by certain ages

-The method to produce this table is similar to that used to produce Table 12, with 2 differences:
+The method to produce this table is similar to that used to produce Table 12, with two differences:

 Assumptions in the cohort analyses